daviwu/google-vision-api/README.md

 * Assume that picture for object detection is not adversarial (e.g., https://www.researchgate.net/figure/Left-Adversarial-examples-in-physical-domain-remain-adversarial-at-multiple-angles-Top_fig14_320582292)

 * Some corner cases for pictures are tested (see unit tests).
 For example, batmobiles are correctly identified as cars by Google Vision (confidence > .9), and Lego batmobiles are correctly identified as NOT a car (confidence < .9).
 A parade not on streets is correctly identified as not a pedestrian.

+* Invalid input parameters are also tested in the unit test such as invalid url on the flask server, invalid url for the picture file, or no data field in the request.